Tips for Relocating to Oulu

 Electricity Contract

 In some apartments in Finland, electricity is not included in the rent.
 In these cases, you are expected to sign your own electricity contract with a provider soon after signing your lease.
 However, some apartments do include electricity, so make sure to check your rental agreement.
 Typically, the rent does include heating, but electricity for appliances and personal use is usually separate.
 If needed, you can compare electricity providers and prices online for example at Sähkönhinta.fi.
 The electricity transmission company is determined by your location.
 For example, in Oulu, this is typically handled by providers such as Oulun Energia or Oulun Seudun Sähkö.
 The transmission company is responsible for charging for the electricity transfer (network fee).
+Thus, you will receive two electricity bills: one from your local transmissions company, and one from the supplier company.

 - Compare electricity companies | https://www.sahkonhinta.fi